 Projections of summer and winter non-coincident peak (NCP) demand were developed by applying projected annual load factors to the forecasted delivered NEL on a total ARP Participant system basis.
-The projected load factors were based on the average relationship between annual NEL and the seasonal peak demand generally over the period 2000-2014.
+The projected load factors were based on the average relationship between annual NEL and the seasonal peak demand.